angrytongan/angrytongan.github.io/src/resume.md

   Web and system administrator.
 Deployment and management of internal and public websites.
 Automation, continuous integration and new systems management and allocation.

-  AWS / WSH / Linux / Jenkins / sh / git / JIRA / Release management
+  AWS / WSH / Linux / Jenkins / git / JIRA / Release management

 - **Melbourne IT**
   Solutions Engineer (contract)